bdqnghi/treecaps/README.md

 ### Datasets

-We used t datasets in three programming languages to ensure cross-language robustness:
+We used 2 datasets in 2 programming languages to ensure cross-language robustness:

 * [**SA Dataset:**]: 10 classes of sorting algorithms, with 64 training programs on average per class, written in Java.
 * [**OJ Dataset:**]: 104 classes of C programs, with 375 training programs on average per class.